 Automatically Accept Difficult Audio Surcharges

-If no action is taken on a submission in Await Accept Difficult Audio Charge within 7 days, the submission will automatically be cancelled.
+If no action is taken on a submission where the Difficult Audio Surcharge was requested (Await Accept Difficult Audio Charge status), within 7 days, the order will be automatically cancelled.
 In this case, no results will be generated and no charges will be billed.

 Difficult Audio Notifications:

 You can configure your preferences for Difficult Audio email notifications under Settings -> Contact Settings, in the Difficult Audio section:

 Any submission where a Difficult Audio Surcharge was applied will show the billing code Z, under Billing -> Billable Submissions, and appear on all reports and invoices: